steveschnepp/blog.pwkf.org/_posts/2023-02-15-mission-logs.md

 But my real use is:

-> In the Captain’s Log you will find a detailed description of what our
+> In the Captain's Log you will find a detailed description of what our
 > product team is building and the intention behind our product decisions.
-> The audience of the Captain’s Log is future Captains.
+> The audience of the Captain's Log is future Captains.
-> The intention is to write the Captain’s Log to help the future me recall what
+> The intention is to write the Captain's Log to help the future me recall what
 > has happened and to write as if no one is watching.

 I actually do write mission logs in a pure selfish mood.
 To allow myself to